trailblazer/trailblazer.github.io/gems/operation/2.0/policy.md

 A guard is a proc that's executed before `Call`, making it the simplest form of a policy.

-If its result is `falsey`, the pipetree won't be further executed and a policy breach is reported in `self["policy.result"]`.
+If its result is `falsey`, the pipetree won't be further executed and a policy breach is reported in `self["result.policy"]`.

 ### Guard Example